aleksander-piprek/SortingAlgorithms/README.md

 1. Create **Random** object with range passed as a parameter to create a randomly distributed vector
 2. Create an algorithm object from any of the implemented sorting algorithms
 3. Pass the created vector in Step 1. as a parameter of given sorting algorithm to test it
+4. User has to change **simulationMode** depending on type of application:

+-  **Test** is just going to check if algorithms work correctly and print only time.
+- **Print** is going to check correctness, print time and sorted vector.
+- **Animate** is going to show the sorting algorithm working in real time.

 ## Theoretical time complexities for algorithms
 | Algorithm   	| Best 	| Average 	| Worst